The iconic 800D is compared to its smaller brother Nautilus 804, the Magnepan MG3.6R, and the Synthese Floating 2

 Compared to Magnepan MG3.6R

-The Magnepans are a tough act to follow.
+The Magnepans are a tough act to follow for any dynamic speaker.
 Even for 800D’s as it turns out.
-Again, my room may be to blame too, but the Maggies just sound more detailed, are more open, faster, and more articulate.
+Again, my room is also to blame but the Maggies just sound more detailed, are more open, faster, and more articulate.
 Their treble is so much more open and delicate that the 800D’s treble sounds dull and muffled in comparison.
 The Magnepans also manage to do this while avoiding being too clinical.
 In fact, their treble is much more smooth and fluid than that of the 800D.
-The Maggies may well actually have too much treble energy in absolute terms but even so, the quality of the treble is apparently difficult for regular tweeters (diamond or not) to follow.
+As said, the Maggies may well have too much treble energy in absolute terms but even so, the quality of the treble is apparently difficult for regular tweeters (diamond or not) to follow.
 The Maggies’ midrange however is less stellar than their treble in that it possesses a slight analytical quality and can be thin if ill-matched or ill-setup.
 Still, the Magnepans manage to win me over for their midrange when compared to the 800D’s.
-It is much more refined and subtle but more importantly, it doesn’t have any apparent coloration.
+It is more subtle and refined but more importantly, it doesn’t have any apparent coloration.
 The FST unit in the 800D’s has a definite character that makes it stand out sometimes.
-The Maggie’s midrange by contrast is more embedded in the whole and doesn’t make itself heard at all.
-This is the advantage of having no enclosure.
-The bass, finally, is where the Maggies have to bow to their masters.
+The Maggie’s midrange, by contrast, is more embedded in the whole and doesn’t stand out at all and that is the advantage of having no enclosure.
+The bass, finally, is where the Maggies are simply outperformed.
 For a full range magnetostatic, they have good bass: fast and articulate it is much better in fact than that of its predecessor, the MG3.5.
-But it has no real power and doesn’t go very low either.
-If combined with good subwoofers, they can perform quite respectably but after having heard the 800D’s you will not easily be satisfied with the bass of other speaker again.
-Also, while the Magnepans have a similar soundstaging capability in that they image very widely and have excellent focus, they don’t image as well in the depth field.
+But it has no real power or slam and it doesn’t go very deep either.
+If combined with good subwoofers, they can perform quite respectably but after having heard the 800D’s you will not easily be satisfied with the bass of other speakers again.
+Also, while the Magnepans have very wide soundstaging and excellent focus, they don’t image as well in the depth field.
 Here the 800D’s are clearly better.

 Finally, a quick comparison with the Synthese Floating 2

-These odd speakers have a free “floating” midrange and treble enclosure.
-This makes them image very well.
+These odd speakers have a free “floating” midrange and treble enclosure and, apparently, this makes them image very well.
 Like the 800D’s, they have the ability to image way outside the borders of their enclosures.
 Their sound is royal, deep, wide and colorful.
 They have very deep, albeit not very accurate, bass.
-The entire enclosure is a transmission line for the bass.
-This makes them sound full and deep and there’s a very relaxed quality to the bass that is very soothing.
-The matching relaxed midrange and treble make for a sound that reminds of very old IMF/Kef speakers.
-There’s just no aggression.
-At all.
-These speakers aren’t as detailed as the 800D’s though.
-Not by a long shot. even the N804’s beat them at that.
-Easily.
+The entire enclosure is a transmission line for the bass and this makes them sound full and deep and there’s a very relaxed quality to the bass that is absolutely soothing.
+The matching relaxed midrange and treble make for a sound that reminds of very old IMF/Kef speakers, there’s just no aggression at all.
+These speakers aren’t nearly as detailed as the 800D’s though and even the N804’s beat them at that, easily.
 But these funny “phones” demonstrate very clearly where the 800D’s hurt.
 For me, no matter how accurate they are, they are just too unforgiving.
 The Syntheses make it easy for you to relax and stay on the couch the entire evening.
-The 800D’s by contrast can make me restless and annoy me sometimes.
+The 800D’s, by contrast, can make me restless and even annoy me sometimes.

 Trying other speaker cables

 Shortly after writing this review, I tried a pair of Cardas Golden Reference speaker cables to see if they could ameliorate the 800D’s clinical character.
-The results are interesting because, as it turns out, the GR cables sound much warmer than the Transparant XL’s that I normally use and also less focused and rhythmic.
-This was surprising because I know that the Transparent is also pretty smooth and the Golden Reference is said to be very neutral yet I find it sounding much like the Golden Cross, which is forgiving, friendly, smooth and never harsh.
-It is also a little slow and unprecise in the bass and lacks a little focus and definition in the midrange.
-If you have speakers that sound slightly harsh and/or forward, Golden Reference cables might alleviate the problem.
-Even though the Cardas cables indeed made the 800D’s less critical with bad recordings, they also tended to blur the bass and lessen apparent detail throughout the frequency range.
-People that have read more reviews written by me know that I don’t actually like a forward/clinical sound, but the Cardas simply just smooths things over rather too much.
-The treble becomes very much more tolerable even with bas recordings but you pay the price with a loss of PRAT and apparent resolution.
+The results are interesting because, as it turns out, these cables sound much warmer than the Transparant XL’s that I normally use and also less focused and rhythmic.
+This was surprising because I know that the Transparent is also pretty smooth and the Golden Reference is said to be very neutral yet I find it to sound very much like the Golden Cross, which is also forgiving, friendly, smooth and never harsh.
+In this application, the Golden Reference cable is also a little slow and imprecise in the bass and it lacks a little focus and definition in the midrange.
+If you have speakers that sound slightly harsh and/or forward, Golden Reference cables might indeed alleviate the problem.
+But even though the Cardas cables indeed made the 800D’s less critical with bad recordings, they also tend to blur the bass and lessen the apparent detail throughout the entire frequency range.
+People that have read more reviews on this site know that I don’t actually like a forward/clinical sound, but the Cardas simply just smooths things over rather too much.
+The treble becomes much more tolerable even with bas recordings but you pay the price with a loss of PRAT and apparent resolution.
 Perhaps with more forward sounding amplifiers the story would be different, but I don’t think that the Golden Reference cables match the 800D’s particularly well.
-Nor do my Rowland model 6 amps for that matter, but I’ve had them for a long time and they allow me to make a good estimation of how a speaker sounds.
-That said, I think that McIntosh amps would make a good match because of their more forgiving nature while maintaining drive and coherence.
+Nor do my Rowland model 6 amps for that matter, but I’ve had them for a long time and I know them well.

-To come back to an earlier question… Do I like these speakers?
-Yes I do.
-I have immense admiration for them when all circumstances are optimal.
+Do I like these speakers?
+Well, I have immense admiration for them when all circumstances are optimal.
 That means combining them with forgiving cables and playing only well-recorded CD’s.
 They have fantastic soundstaging and their bass can be stunning.
 If I had a second room and no cost restraints then I would probably keep them.
-They are that good.
-But now that I have to choose between them and the Magnepans (or Apogees as I would later opt for), I simply have to conclude that the Maggies move me more.
+But now that I have to choose between them and the Magnepans (or Apogees, as I would later opt for), I simply have to conclude that the Maggies move me more.
 Not by sheer bass power for sure, but emotionally they do the trick, whereas the 800D’s fail to move me with a sizable part of my CD collection.